rokudev/automated-channel-testing/README.md

 ## Overview

-Test cases can be written with the [Roku Robot Framework Library](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/robot-framework-library.md), [Roku JavaScript library](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/javascript-library.md), another test framework, or a programming language such as Python, Java, or Go.
+Test cases can be written with the [Roku Robot Framework Library](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/robot-framework-library.md), [Roku JavaScript library](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/javascript-library.md), another test framework, or a programming language such as Python, JavaScript, or Go.
 The test scripts send command requests to the [Roku WebDriver](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/web-driver.md) via the [JSON Wire Protocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol).

 The Roku WebDriver includes an HTTP server that receives the command requests and an [External Control Protocol (ECP)](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md) client that translates them into ECP requests, which it then routes to the target device.